 At the same time, CookBook LookBook draws from the possibilities of the early internet: to reach out and connect with someone new or far away.
 It reclaims technological potential from algorithms, growing our connections in a human-centered, woman-driven manner of our own making.
 It folds the best elements of digital connectivity into analog exchange.

 Calendars and food-preparation techniques are practical tools for household care.
 They carry a quiet potency and beauty as they reflect experiences and aspirations.
-Our 2025 wall calendar + story collection faces the future, using memory and emotion—enhanced by smell, taste, and feel—to create an open, living archive.
+Our wall calendar + story collections face the future, using memory and emotion—enhanced by smell, taste, and feel—to create open, living archives.

 January/